QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Review of Turaev-Viro TQFT and fusion category

 The coefficient $d_j$ is the quantum dimension of the simple object $j\in \mathcal{C}$.
 Note that $d_0 = 1$ and $d_a= d_{\bar a}$.
 These quantum dimensions also satisfy the identity \be d_a d_b = \sum_c N_{ab}^c d_c~. \ee Quantum dimension is thus analogous to the dimension of a representation in the Chern-Simons theories discussed above.
 The unit object $0$ corresponds to the ``trivial representation'' in a gauge theory.

-The coefficient in curly bracket is precisely the analogue of the quantum $6j$ symbol that we introduced in the context of the Chern-Simons theories.
+The coefficient in curly brackets is precisely the analogue of the quantum $6j$ symbol that we introduced in the context of the Chern-Simons theories.
 This is part of the input data that define a fusion category, and the Pentagon relation expressed in (\ref{pentagon1}) is satisfied.
 The Pentagon relation expresses the consistency under different orders of fusions of 4 objects, as illustrated in Fig.~\ref{pentagon6j}.

-It should be clear that the representations of a group form a fusion category.
+For example, the category of finite-dimensional complex representations of a finite group is a fusion category.
 Each representation corresponds to an object in the category, and the fusion of representations corresponds to the fusion morphisms discussed above, whose associativity is indeed controlled by the $6j$ symbols.

 Given a fusion category $\mathcal{C}$, it is sufficient to define a Turaev-Viro path integral on any manifold $\mathcal{M}$\cite{Turaev:1992hq} exactly as in (\ref{TV2}).